Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, scientists have also developed a construction method using additive manufacturing technology, also known as 3D printing technology - a process of creating objects in 3D space, in which materials are applied and formed under computer control.

-Therefore, the purpose of sending “Moon bricks” into space this time is to test the mechanical performance and heat resistance, as well as the ability to withstand cosmic radiation of the bricks to see if they can be used to build houses on the Moon.
-It is expected that after the space experiment, “Moon bricks” will return to Earth at the end of 2025.
+Therefore, the purpose of this space mission to send “moon bricks” into space is to test the mechanical performance and heat resistance, as well as the ability to withstand cosmic radiation of the bricks to see if they can be used to build houses on the Moon.
+It is expected that after the space experiment, “moon bricks” will return to Earth at the end of 2025.

 In addition, the Tianzhou-8 spacecraft also carries fruit flies to conduct scientific experiments in a mixed microgravity environment.